 In a warm, comforting workshop in the snow-capped North Pole, a big jolly man in a red suit sips on hot chocolate, hunched over his work station, finalizing his naughty and nice list for the Holiday Season.

 It’s a nice image, isn’t it?
 In reality, it’s a cold apartment in damp downtown Toronto, and I’m a scrawny crabby man in a red sweater sipping on neat whisky.
-The one thing Santa and I do have in common, though, is that we’re working on our naughty and nice lists, only mine is for the Detroit Red Wings.
+The one thing Santa and I do have in common, though, is that we’re both working on our naughty and nice lists, only mine is for the Detroit Red Wings.

 THE NAUGHTY LIST